matthew-brett/pydagogue/_sources/legacy_package_redux.txt

 ------------------

-Distribution packages implement their requirement checks with javascript code embedded in an XML `distribution definition file`_.
+Distribution packages implement their requirement checks with javascript code embedded in an XML file called ``distribution.dist``.
 This file can contain javascript code for checking whether the system is suitable for the install (the *Installation Check script*) and code for checking whether a volume is suitable for install (the *Volume Check script*).
 The requirements check